molarmanful/bited/docs/manual/finder.md

     You can escape these with `\`, which treats them as normal characters.

+Phrases are one of the query language's search primitives.
+If a word in the query isn't a special keyword, then it's a phrase.

+The transpiler joins consecutive phrases with OR, so the query `just some words` will return the combined results of `just`, `some`, and `words`.

+### Strings

+In addition to phrases, the query language also features strings, denoted by wrapping with `"`.
+This is useful if you want to search using a term that would otherwise get broken up by the transpiler.
+The transpiler treats the contents of strings as one phrase; strings and phrases are interchangeable.

+You can escape `"` and `\` inside strings with `\`.

+### `;` and SQL-Like

-By default, the transpiler wraps "phrases" with `%` -- i.e.
+By default, the transpiler wraps phrases and strings with `%` -- i.e.
 `column LIKE '%<phrase>%' ESCAPE '\'` in SQLite.
-But there are also keywords followed by `;` that won't wrap their subsequent phrases.
+But there are also keywords followed by `;` that won't wrap their subsequent phrases/strings.
 For example, `test` and `:; %test%` are equivalent queries.

 ### `:cat`